dlitskevich/poisson-deconvolution/datasets/readme.md

 `estimators` are the estimators used to estimate the locations of the Gaussian mixture components (i.e. molecule locations).
 The supported estimators are: `EM (moment)`, `EM (mode)`, `Moment`.

+`n_processes` is the number of processes to use for parallelization.
+If not provided, 1 process will be used.

 ### Parameters comparison

-If you don't know which `scale` or `init_guess` to use, create a `search.json` file in the folder, with the following structure:
+If you don't know which `scale` or `init_guess` or `deltas` to use, create a `search.json` file in the folder, with the following structure:

 ```json
 {